SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 #### Improved Version

-The new version is the following one:
+The new version is the following one: It pushes a new frame for the method, but set as parent a new instance scope.

+SD: Why do we need to put receiver in the methodScope

 ```
 CInterpreter >> execute: anAST withReceiver: anObject